rishabd17/Project-2-rkd0041/README.md

       - "github.com/jh125486/CSCE4600/Project2/builtins" changes to "github.com/CoolStudent123/CSCE4600/Project2/builtins"

 3. Start editing the `main.go` command switch (lines 57-64) and the package `builtins` with your chosen commands.

+I have used the following builtin commands : ls, pwd, echo, mkdir, and rm